Who can borrow library materials?

 The usual borrowing period is 3 weeks, but some materials may have shorter borrowing periods.
 Library materials may be renewed in person or by phone.
 Popular items may only be renewed one time, providing there are no holds on the item.
 You will be prohibited from checking out materials if you have overdue items on your account.

 With the exception of videos, DVDs, music CDs and cassettes, all library materials may be returned to any library location.
 24-hour drop boxes are available at each branch location.
 Videos, DVDs, music CDs and cassettes must be returned to the originating library.

 How do you obtain a library card?

-All applicants may obtain an application at any Detroit Public Library location, download an application, or apply online.
+All applicants may obtain an application at any Detroit Public Library location or download an application.